Skip to main content

 Abstract

 This invention introduces a new biodegradable nanohybrid called FJNPs, made up of red fluorescent carbon dots (C-dots) and liposomal nanopitchers, designed for deep tissue imaging and targeted cancer therapy.
-These carbon dots, attached to liposomes, convert near-infrared (NIR) light into heat, leading to cancer cell death and tumor reduction.
-Additionally, the nanohybrids can be functionalized with folic acid (FA) to enhance targeting of cancer cells.
+These C-dots, attached to liposomes, convert near-infrared (NIR) light into heat, leading to cancer cell death and tumor reduction.
+Additionally, the nanohybrids can be functionalized with Folic Acid (FA) to enhance targeting of cancer cells.
 FJNPs and FJNPs-FA improve cellular uptake, generate reactive oxygen species, enable precise tumor detection, and are biocompatible.
 Using 808 nm light safely, they allow for localized tumor treatment with minimal side effects.

 Societal Impact